stackbit-projects/seo-expert-bangalore-e63f3/content/pages/posts/100-seo-checklist-for-your-website.md

 excerpt: >-
   SEO (Search Engine Optimization) plays a key role in improving your website’s visibility, usability, relevance, and user experience.
 It also helps you create content that people want to consume.
+Here’s an SEO checklist for you to start building your website and creating content for your target audience.
 date: '2021-11-06'
 thumb_img_path: /images/100-seo-checklist.jpg
 thumb_img_alt: A man sitting at the table